dlr-eoc/ukis-frontend-libraries/README.md

 It uses [angular](https://angular.io/) and the [Clarity Design System](https://vmware.github.io/clarity/).

-The following angular libraries are included in this repository:
+The following libraries/packages are included in this repository:

 - [base-layers-raster](projects/base-layers-raster/README.md)
 - [cookie-alert](projects/cookie-alert/README.md)